 All of our academic and career development services are available remotely, and counselling hours have varied schedules to suit the needs of part-time students.

-The Professional LLM in General Law requires completion of 36 credits including a research requirement.
+The Professional LLM in General Law requires the completion of 36 credits including a research requirement.
 The program is designed to be completed in two years (six active terms).
-General students must declare two or three specializations from which they will take courses.
+Students declare 2-3 area of specialization and draw courses from those areas to create a study plan tailored to their interests and goals.

 Administrative LawN/A